samhdd/OHS-Construction/README.md

 © 2025 OHS CONSTRUCTION.
 All rights reserved.

-This website is the property of OHS CONSTRUCTION.
-The source code is available under the MIT license for reference and learning.
+The source code is available under the MIT license for reference and learning purposes.

----

-## Changelog

-### Version 1.0.0 (December 2025)
-- Initial site launch
-- 5 complete pages (Home, About, Services, Projects, Contact)
-- Services section with images and hover effects
-- Hero section with animated carousel
-- Fully responsive design
-- CI/CD with GitHub Actions
-- cPanel integration

----

-**Developed for OHS CONSTRUCTION**